haakon8855/overleaf-relative-line-numbers/README.md

-# overleafRelativeLineNumbers
+# Overleaf Relative Line Numbers
-Changes the line numbering in Overleaf to relative style.
+Changes the line numbering style in Overleaf to relative.